-Why do children come to the OUR KIDS Center?
+1 Why do children come to the Our Kids Center?

-The OUR KIDS Center, a clinic affiliated with Nashville General Hospital, provides medical evaluations for children when there are concerns about sexual abuse.
-Children may be referred for examination by the Department of Children's Services, police department, doctors, hospitals, or other concerned adults.
+The Our Kids Center, a clinic affiliated with Nashville General Hospital, provides medical evaluations for children when there are concerns about sexual abuse.
+Children may be referred for examination by the Department of Children's Services, police departments, doctors, hospitals, or other concerned adults.

-Where do I take my child for the evaluation?
+2 Where do I take my child for the evaluation?

-COUR KIDS provides services at several locations.
-The main OUR KIDS Center is located at 1804 Hayes Street in Nashville.
-OUR KIDS also provides services at three satellite clinics located in Cookeville, Lawrenceburg, and Clarksville.
-If you have questions regarding your child's appointment at one of our clinics, please call our main number at 615-341-4911.
-Clinic locations and phone numbers can be found on page 7 of this booklet.
+Our Kids provides services at several locations.
+The main Our Kids Center is located at 1804 Hayes Street in Nashville.
+Our Kids also provides services at 3 satellite clinics located in Cookeville, Lawrenceburg, and Clarksville.

-OUR KIDS also provides services as needed after hours at the Emergency Department of Nashville General Hospital.
-Location and phone number can be found on page 7 of this booklet.
+If you have questions regarding your child's appointment at one of our clinics, please call our main number: 615-341-4911.
+Our Kids also provides services as needed after hours at the Emergency Department of Nashville General Hospital.
+You can find all clinic locations and phone numbers on the last page of this booklet.

-2 Why is the medical exam important?
+3 Why is the medical exam important?